jurihorv/fiboheaps/README.md

 This approach to Dijkstra algorithm (shortest path from single source) is useful in cases of very dense graphs.
 Data structure in this project implements all the functionalities from Cormen's book: "Introduction to Algorithms".
 Code is written in C++(17).
 Last few slides of presentation compare performances between Dijkstra implemented with binary heaps and Fibonacci heaps on specific types of graph of interest.

 # Input/Output format
 First line of input contains space separated integers V and E: the number of nodes and number of edges in graph, respectively.
-Next E lines contain 2 integers U, V and non-negative integer C: they denote an edge between vertices U and V of weight C. The last line of input contains integer S: source vertex. <br/>
+Next E lines contain 2 positive integers A and B (1 <= A, B <= V) and non-negative integer C: they denote an edge between vertices A and B of weight C. The last line of input contains integer S: source vertex. <br/>
 Output is a list of V - 1 integers which are shortest distances from S to all other vertices from 1 to V, except S.

 # Testing (Linux)